 Yes Goldacres sprayers are compatible with Trimble, John Deere, Topcon, Agleader, Raven guidance and sprayer controllers.

 The flow output by diaphragm pumps are largely unaffected by changes to operating pressure.
+For example:

 UDOR 250 l/min pump @ 500rpm

 0 Bar = 225.7 l/min output

 What type of oil should I run in my pump?